A colored sl(N)-homology for links in S^3: Circles

 \subsection{Cycles representing the generating class}

-To understand the action of a morphism of matrix factorizations on the homology of a circle, we need to understand its action on the generating class $\mathfrak{G}$.
-In order to do that, we sometimes need to represent $\mathfrak{G}$ by cycles in matrix factorizations associated to a circle.
-In particular, we will find such cycles in matrix factorizations associated to a circle with one or two marked points.
+To understand the action of a morphism of matrix factorizations on the homology of a colored circle, we need to understand its action on the generating class $\mathfrak{G}$.
+In order to do that, we sometimes need to represent $\mathfrak{G}$ by cycles in a matrix factorization associated to that circle.
+In particular, we will find such cycles in matrix factorizations associated to a colored circle with one or two marked points.
 To describe these cycles, we invoke the ``$1_\ve$" notation introduced in Definition \ref{ve-notation}.